PlatinX Reaches Self Reported Market Cap of $188.35 Million (PTX)

 [Telegram](https://t.me/platinxio)”

-It is usually not possible to purchase alternative cryptocurrencies such as PlatinX directly using US dollars.
-Investors seeking to trade PlatinX should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Gemini or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase PlatinX using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as PlatinX directly using U.S. dollars.
+Investors seeking to trade PlatinX should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Coinbase or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase PlatinX using one of the aforementioned exchanges.

 new TradingView.widget( { “autosize”: true, “symbol”: “PTXUSD”, “interval”: “D”, “timezone”: “Etc/UTC”, “theme”: “light”, “style”: “1”, “locale”: “en”, “toolbar_bg”: “#f1f3f6”, “enable_publishing”: false, “allow_symbol_change”: true, “container_id”: “tradingview_ca32a”} );